isomerpages/moe-concordpri/_cca/Niche Co Curricular Activities/Niche Co Curricular Activities (CCA).md

 ---
 title: Niche Co Curricular Activities (CCA)
-permalink: /cca/Niche-Co-Curricular-Activities/Niche-Co-Curricular-Activities
+permalink: /cca/Niche-Co-Curricular-Activities/Niche-Co-Curricular-Activities/
 description: ""
 third_nav_title: Niche Co Curricular Activities
 ---
 ### Talent Development Programme

-The **Niche CCA** programme is aimed at providing opportunities to those students with  natural aptitute for either Sports or the Arts, with the aim of further enhancing their natural talent and skills.
+<p style="text-align:justify">The <b>Niche CCA</b> programme is aimed at providing opportunities to those students with  natural aptitute for either Sports or the Arts, with the aim of further enhancing their natural talent and skills.

-Students who have demonstrated Sports and Performing Arts related savviness, are identified and placed accordingly in the appropriate CCA.
+<p style="text-align:justify">Students who have demonstrated Sports and Performing Arts related savviness, are identified and placed accordingly in the appropriate CCA.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;margin:0px auto;}